Bits About Dog BItes

 Dog bites are one of the most common reasons a child will need some form of cosmetic reconstruction to repair damage.

-Any dog is capable of biting - regardless of breed or cross: there is no 100% safe breed or cross.
+Any dog is capable of biting - regardless of breed or cross: there is no 100% safe dog.
+Some breeders or rescues will use things like “will tolerate anything”, “Nanny Dog”, “This breed/cross is perfect” in order to place dogs.
+Do not fall for this.

 More children will be bitten by dogs known to them (in the child's house or owned by a friend or relative) than dogs unknown to them.